hadronized/blog/kakoune-2023.md

 ```

 This is a great example of composability, which composes the content of a project directory (the `$PROJ_DIR` environment
-variable, or `~/dev` by default), with the `sk` fuzzy finder, and then change the directory to whatever the user has
+variable, or `~/dev` by default), with the `sk` fuzzy finder, and then changes the directory to whatever the user has
 picked.
 I use that script all the time to quickly move to my various projects.

 Notice that, `sk`, `fzf`, etc. already are tools that implement fuzzy searching for arbitrary inputs.
 Tools such as